OpenNews/srccon/participant_guide.md

 You are supported by the [SRCCON code of conduct](/conduct), which is backed by a detailed action plan.
 If you feel harassed, unsafe, or concerned about something happening to you or that you see happening to someone else, you can call us or flag down a staff person or volunteer in a color-coded SRCCON shirt.

 ## What happens if I have a question or need a band-aid, pain reliever, or safety pin?
-You can ask a volunteer or staff person who you see in a color -oded shirt, or there will also always be someone back at the registration desk as well.
+You can ask a volunteer or staff person who you see in a color-coded shirt, or there will also always be someone back at the registration desk as well.

 ## I have non-conference work to do!
 Help!
 We understand.
 Given the participatory nature of SRCCON sessions, it's not a good idea to try to multi-task in the session itself.
 But you can find space throughout the venue for quiet work--there is a lobby area with a bunch of chairs by a fire, there is a wide expansive park in front of the buildings, there's ample hallway space for huddling, and if you're staying at the conference hotel, it's a super short walk (there's even a tunnel!) to head back to the hotel.